approov/quickstart-react-native/README.md

 3. Has your Approov registration expired?
 The default `react-native reg-android` and  `react-native reg-ios` registrations expire after 1 hour.

 4. Is the device you are using consistent with your [Security Policies](https://approov.io/docs/latest/approov-usage-documentation/#security-policies)?
 For example, apps running on an Android emulator will be rejected by the default security policy.
-You may change devices or [check the approov security policies](https://approov.io/docs/v2.6/approov-usage-documentation/#changing-security-policy) and/or [change security policies for an individual device](https://approov.io/docs/v2.6/approov-usage-documentation/#adding-a-device-security-policy).
+You may change devices or [check the approov security policies](https://approov.io/docs/latest/approov-usage-documentation/#changing-security-policy) and/or [change security policies for an individual device](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).

-5. Approov token data is logged to the console, and [additional annotations can be added](https://approov.io/docs/v2.6/approov-usage-documentation/#annotation-policies) to help explain why a particular Approov token is invalid and your app is not correctly authenticated with the Approov Cloud Service.
+5. Approov token data is logged to the console, and [additional annotations can be added](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) to help explain why a particular Approov token is invalid and your app is not correctly authenticated with the Approov Cloud Service.
 The various forms of annotations are described here.

-6. You can also check [live metrics](https://approov.io/docs/v2.6/approov-usage-documentation/#live-metrics) to identify the cause of attestation failures.
+6. You can also check [live metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) to identify the cause of attestation failures.

 7. If still stumped, contact [Approov support] for further assistance.

 ### Handling network errors

-Networking calls are not 100% reliable, and regardless of Approov, you should have a strategy in place fro when your API calls fail.
+Networking calls are not 100% reliable, and regardless of Approov, you should have a strategy in place for when your API calls fail.

 Your app will periodically make calls to teh Approov service before making your API calls.
 These calls will periodically fail, and Approov may retry these calls a few times before reporting a networking error.
 When Approov reports an error, it will be reported at the source of teh API call - a `fetch()` or `axios` call for example.
 If Approov believes the failure is temporary, for example, poor networking connectivity, the calls will return an HTTP response status code of `503` suggesting that the service is unavailable.
 If the networking appears to be permanently unavailable, for example, no networking permissions, then the service will throw an error.
 This is consistent with `fetch()` idioms, and should be compatible with your existing network failure handling strategy.